 A mistake that we make in school and out of it.

-And there’s a massive cost to this mistake, because it hinders us from working on teams.
-In fact, it’s the number one reason why people can’t work on teams.
+And there’s a massive cost to this mistake because it hinders us from effective teamwork.
+In fact, it’s the number one reason why people can’t work in teams.
 No matter how much they secretly wish they could.

-Without teamwork, without a team, you too will spend years frustrated by a temporary solution.
+Without a team, you too will spend years frustrated by a temporary solution.
 Teamwork ensures that the best solution is ready for whatever challenge you’re facing.
 Regardless of who provides it.
 Teamwork is about merit.
-Whoever has the best solution for that moment, leads the team in that moment.
+Whoever has the best solution for that moment, leads the team at that moment.

 The lesson that I learnt this morning was simple.